NHACP-IF/NHACP-specification/nhacp-specification.md

 Possible responses: FILE-INFO, ERROR

-In the FILE-INFO response, the network adapter MUST set the name-length field to 0 and MUST NOT return the file name.
+In the FILE-INFO response, the network adapter MUST set the length of the name string to 0 and omit the file name.

 ### FILE-SET-SIZE